Map is courtesy of Jeff's Map -- my route is marked in blue

 I paddled out of the western outlet of Big Hawk, past the many cottages, east around the point and across the northern expanse of the lake.
 Despite the gloomy weather, the lake was relatively calm.
 Within an hour I was at the uphill portage into Clear Lake, passing a pretty little waterfall along the way.
 As expected just after ice out, the water was very high and voluminous.

 The day was starting to cloud over by the time I got to the shallow east bay of Nunikani.
 I passed a couple of guys fishing in a canoe who said they managed to land a lake trout.
 Encouraged by this, I quickly made it to my site on the southern shore.
 The site was very wet and cold.
 There was a huge slab of granite at the back of the site that still had quite a bit of ice on it.
-It served as a giant ice cube, keeping the cold and damp consistently present on the site.
-The fact that the sun decided to hide for the rest of trip did not help me stay warm.
+It served as a giant ice cube, keeping the cold and damp consistently present on the site, but nothing that a good fire couldn't take care of.
+The fact that the sun decided to hide for the rest of trip did not help me stay warm though.
 I quickly set up camp, made some hot ramen noodles for a late lunch and headed toward Wallace Pond which was just a straight paddle across the lake and around the point on the west side of the lake.
 There was a group of campers on that point and I could hear them laughing it up.

 "Hey, is that Kevin Callan?"
 I found myself hollering out.
 The rest of his group back at the firepit burst into laughter and hoots.